microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

 * Azure Container services
 * Azure Kubernetes Service

-There are likely to be other technologies, such as databases and queueing services that interact with the application.
+There are likely to be other technologies, such as databases and queuing services that interact with the application.

 Identify the non-functional requirements and determine how to handle them.
 These can include deployment, maintenance, high availability, disaster recovery, logging, and others.